kcl-eresearch/prom-scripts/ansible/README.md

 ## configure_offload

-Configures the offload service to support rsync-over-SSH and its destination, include private key for this (see warning above).
+Configures the offload service to support rsync-over-SSH and its destination.

+## configure_offload_key

+Mounts a `tmpfs` filesytem and copies the private SSH key to it.

 ## configure_security